DQNEO/docker-perlimagemagick/README.md

-# Docker image for perl
+# Dockerfiles for perl and imagemagick